The UK's parliamentary Communications Committee has announced a new inquiry into internet censorship. It writes:

 Other announcements made today by Secretary of State for Digital, Culture, Media and Sport (DCMS) Matt Hancock include:

-for those working with children, including school leaders and teachers, to prepare young people for digital life
+online safety guide for those working with children, including school leaders and teachers, to prepare young people for digital life

 A commitment from major online platforms including Google, Facebook and Twitter to put in place specific support during election campaigns to ensure abusive content can be dealt with quickly -- and that they will provide advice and guidance to